Menu

 For more information about taxes that must be paid by the estate see Debts & Liabilities of the Estate.

 Joint property with the right of survivorship also does not form part of your estate.
 Joint property is property, such as bank accounts and land, owned by two or more people.
-Generally joint property includes the right of survivorship, meaning that when one joint owner dies, the ownership of the property passes to the surviving joint owner or owners.
+Generally, joint property includes the right of survivorship.
+This means that when one joint owner dies, the ownership of the property passes to the surviving joint owner or owners.
 Joint property with the right of survivorship cannot be disposed of under a Will.

 How helpful was this article?